-The \$839,019 CDBG grant funding, coupled with approximately \$19,500 of program income, will be allocated for affordable housing programs and a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.
+The \$841,514 CDBG grant funding, coupled with approximately \$35,000 of program income, will be allocated for affordable housing programs and a variety of local health and human service program activities promoting a suitable living environment, and enhancing availability/accessibility of services.

-Those activities include: a recreation summer camp program for children; a shelter, casework, and supportive services program designed to help homeless families; a financial stability program providing utility and rental assistance, as well as education, referrals and case management; and a poverty reduction program to prevent child neglect by breaking cycles of poverty caused by family dysfunction, underemployment, and poor parenting.
-In addition, some of the CDBG funding allocation and program income will be used to promote decent and affordable housing, including: major rehabilitation/reconstruction; new affordable housing construction; minor repair; and down-payment assistance, volunteer demolition, acquisition, and staff program delivery.
+Those activities include: a recreation summer camp program for children; a casework and supportive services program designed to help youth aging out of foster care gain life-skills and independence; a financial stability program providing utility and rental assistance, as well as education, referrals and case management; and a poverty reduction program to prevent child neglect by breaking cycles of poverty caused by family dysfunction, under-employment, and poor parenting.
+In addition, some of the CDBG funding allocation and program income will be used to promote decent and affordable housing, including: major rehabilitation/reconstruction; new affordable housing construction; minor repair; and downpayment assistance, volunteer demolition, acquisition, and staff program delivery.

-The HOME grant funds, totaling \$382,382, plus another \$75,000 of projected program income, will also be allocated to several housing assistance activities promoting decent and affordable housing.
+The HOME grant funds, totaling \$435,319, plus another \$75,000 of projected program income, will also be allocated to several housing assistance activities promoting decent and affordable housing.
 Those activities include: major rehabilitation/reconstruction; new affordable housing construction; and down-payment assistance.
 CHDO set-aside funds will allow the city's CHDO to participate in the promotion of decent and affordable housing locally.
-In this reporting period, CHDO funds will be allocated to a certified local CHDO for development of affordable housing in the next program year.